remiminnebo/remiminnebo.github.io_old/_posts/2020-08-01-microsoft-inspire.md

 ---

 ## Cloud migration insights and best practices
-This year I had the opportunity to be a speaker on MS Inspire.
-Together with the Fast Track for Azure team I've talked around best practices, migration drivers, and caveats during a cloud migration project.
+This year I had the opportunity to be a speaker at the MS Inspire Virtual Event 2020.
+Together with the Fast Track for Azure team I've talked about best practices, migration drivers, and caveats during a cloud migration project.

 ![Crepe](../assets/img/inspire/drivers.png){: .mx-auto.d-block :}